ESPript 3.0

 Terms of use

-• ESPript 3.x is developed and maintained by Patrice GOUET and Xavier ROBERT in the "Retroviruses and Structural Biochemistry" research team of the "Molecular Microbiology and Structural Biochemistry" laboratory (UMR5086 CNRS / Lyon University).
-ESPript 3.x is a major upgrade of ESPript 2.x, which was created by Patrice GOUET and Emmanuel COURCELLE.
+• ESPript 3.x is developed and maintained by Patrice GOUET and Xavier ROBERT in the "Retroviruses and Structural Biochemistry" research team of the "Molecular Microbiology and Structural Biochemistry" laboratory (UMR5086 CNRS / University Lyon 1).
+ESPript 3 is a major upgrade of ESPript 2.x, which was created by Patrice GOUET and Emmanuel COURCELLE.

 • ESPript is provided as a service to the scientific community and can be used free of charge for research and educational purposes without restriction.

-• When publishing data resulting from usage of ESPript, please use the following citation:
+• When publishing data resulting from the use of ESPript, please use the following citation:

 • Robert, X. and Gouet, P. (2014) "Deciphering key features in protein structures with the new ENDscript server".
 Nucl.
 Acids Res.
 42(W1), W320-W324 - doi: 10.1093/nar/gku316 (freely accessible online).